PLCnext/MqttGdsConnector/README.md

 ### Broker properties
 A valid configuration consists of an array of MQTT Broker objects.
 Each broker object represents one MQTT client-broker connection.

-**Note:** The MQTT Client version 1.1 does only support one MQTT Broker connection.
+**Note:** The MQTT Client version 1.1 only supports one MQTT Broker connection.

 Name            | Required | JSON type        | Description